+10.01 Construction

-10.01 The Employer will give each affected employee four (4) hours' notice of layoff.
+Each affected employee will be given four (4) hours' notice of layoff.
 Four (4) hours' pay may be given in lieu of notice.
-A DSP will be paid at the comparable Journeyperson wage rate.
+A DSP will be paid at the applicable Journeyperson wage rate.
 The Employer will make every attempt to perform layoffs during an employee's working shift days, prior to them going home.